DesktopGooseUnofficial/ResourceHub/README.md

 Q: How do I add custom text boxes, or images for the goose to drag?
 A: In the DesktopGoose folder, there is an “Assets” folder - Add your own text and image files to the proper Images/Memes and Text locations in there!

-## ResourceHub Beta

-Want to see commits before they are published?
-[Click me!](https://github.com/GamerBoi153/ResourceHub/)

 ## Want to help our GitHub or submit a Mod?

 [Check out our guide!](https://github.com/DesktopGooseUnofficial/ResourceHub/blob/master/CONTRIBUTING.md)